 - Living a sedentary lifestyle (one that involves little or no physical activity)

-What are the symptoms of male breast cancer?
+What are the symptoms of breast cancer that men should know?

 Because men can develop breast cancer, it’s important to be aware of the warning signs, including breast lumps.